moonbitlang/moonbit-textbook/docs/01-program-design.md

 - Step 3: Write the test cases

   In this step, we specify the expected behavior for both normal and abnormal inputs.
-For instance, when ordering a beer at a bar, one should receive a beer; when ordering a cocktail, one should receive a cocktail instead of a beer.
-However, what if one orders a bowl of fried rice instead?
+For instance, when you order a beer at a bar, you should receive a beer; when you order a cocktail, you should receive a cocktail instead of a beer.
+However, what if you order a bowl of fried rice instead?

 - Step 4: Implement the program